hashicorp/nomad/website/source/docs/job-specification/service.html.md

     addresses.
 Task will fail if driver network cannot be determined.
 Only implemented for Docker and rkt.

+    Docker and IPv6 containers: If you want to register the IPv6 address of the container you'll have to enable this and specify `use_ipv6_address` in the docker driver configuration.
+See [below for examples.](#IPv6 docker containers)

   - `host` - Use the host IP and port.

 ### `check` Parameters